 First things first, don’t panic!
 Whether it’s anxiety or a drop in blood sugar, keep calm and remember that these symptoms will soon drift away.
 Thinking too much of how stoned you are at the moment will take you nowhere.
 In fact, your situation may deteriorate as you begin to drill in your thoughts.

 As for the cottonmouth, always carry a bottle of water and in extreme situations, grab a nice lemonade to defeat the pasties once and for all.
 You’re free to take pleasure in unwrapping and devouring the ultimate burger or a huge slice of pizza, but keep in mind that overindulging in food will add extra weight to your body instead of providing you with real value.
-This brings us to the final conclusion, which means that in order to prevent all the above symptoms from occurring, simply cut your cloak according to your cloth.
+This brings us to the final conclusion, which means that in order to prevent all the above symptoms from occurring, simply cut your cloak according to your cloth and you should be able to tell the difference between good and bad weed.

 Do you ever smoke too much weed?
 If yes, how do you manage to combat certain obstacles?
 I’m all ears!